 Given the considerable sums of private and public funding being used to develop a diverse range of archaeological and historical attractions, visiting Bulgaria is a must for those who specifically travel to explore another nation’s past.
 Travelling in Bulgaria is not only very affordable, it is also greatly rewarding, with something to appeal to all interests and pastimes.
 Whether you enjoy exploring the archaeology of cityscapes, prehistory or the Classics, castles or monasteries, go visit Bulgaria now.
 I can not wait to return!

-Follow this link for a more complete guide to the archaeology and history sites and museum in Bulgaria
+Want to know more?
+Follow this link for a more complete guide to archaeology and history sites and museums in Bulgaria

 8,000 Years of Artistic Splendour in Bulgaria - with Atlantic Tours